Symmetry actions and brackets for adjoint-symmetries. I: Main results and applications: Results for evolution PDEs

 \section{Results for evolution PDEs}

 The preceding general results will next be specialized to evolution PDEs.

 Consider a general system of evolution PDEs for $u^\alpha(t,x)$,

 where $x$ now denotes the spatial independent variables $x^i$, $i=1,\ldots,n$, while $t$ is the time variable.
-In this setting, the number of PDEs and the number of dependent variables in the system are equal, $M=m$.
-Hence, we can identify the corresponding indices $A=\alpha$.
-Thus, we now have
+In this setting, the number of PDEs and the number of dependent variables in the system are equal, $M=m$, and so the corresponding indices can be identified, $A=\alpha$.
+In particular,

 It will be useful to note that, on the solution space $\Esp$ of the evolution system \eqref{evol.pde}, all $t$-derivatives of $u^\alpha$ can be eliminated in any expression through substituting the equation \eqref{evol.pde} and its spatial derivatives.
 This demonstrates, in particular, that any evolution system satisfies Lemma~\ref{lem:Hadamard} and cannot obey any differential identities \cite{Olv-book,Anc-review}.
 In particular, all of the technical conditions assumed in section~\ref{sec:symms.adjointsymms} for general PDE systems hold automatically for evolution systems \eqref{evol.pde}.